Make a Difference as a Physician Assistant

 What you'll learn in the program

-Our new wisPACT@UW-Platteville program is a smart investment in your future career as a physician assistant.
-Through an innovative partnership with the University of Wisconsin-Madison, you will gain rural-focused clinical experiences and rotations and earn a Master of Physician Assistant Studies from UW-Madison, while completing all of your coursework at UW-Platteville.
-As a graduate of these physician assistant programs, you will be prepared to provide high quality healthcare to individuals and families in rural communities.
+Our innovative wisPACT@UW-Platteville program is a smart investment in your future.
+In partnership with the University of Wisconsin-Madison, you’ll complete rural-focused clinical experiences and rotations, earning a Master of Physician Assistant Studies from UW-Madison—all while completing your coursework at UW-Platteville.
+This program equips graduates to deliver high-quality healthcare to individuals and families in rural communities.

 Careers in rural healthcare